Gorleston F.C.: History

-The club was established on 27 September 1887 by members of Gorleston Cricket Club looking for a winter pastime, and were initially nicknamed the "Cards", playing in crimson shirts and blue shorts.
-Their first competitive match was a game against Beccles Caxton in the Suffolk Senior Cup (at the time, Gorleston was still in Suffolk), losing 1–0.
+The club was established on 27 September 1887 by members of Gorleston Cricket Club looking for a winter sport, and were initially nicknamed the "Cards", playing in crimson shirts and blue shorts.
+Their first competitive match was a game against Beccles Caxton in the Suffolk Senior Cup (at the time, Gorleston was part of Suffolk), losing 1–0.
 In 1900 they joined the Aldred League.
-In 1903 the club began playing in green shirts and white shorts, and in 1905–06 they were Aldred League champions, winning 15 of their 16 matches and drawing the other.
+In 1903 the club began playing in green shirts and white shorts, and in 1905–06 they were Aldred League champions, winning fifteen and drawing one of their sixteen matches.
 In 1906–07 they won the Norfolk Junior Cup.
-At the end of the season the Aldred League became the Yamouth & District League; the club went on to win the league in its first season under the new name, winning all fourteen matches.
+At the end of the season the Aldred League became the Yarmouth & District League; the club went on to win the league in its first season under the new name, winning all fourteen matches.
 At the end of the season they joined the Norfolk & Suffolk League.
 In 1909–10 they also entered a team into Division One North of the East Anglian League, but withdrew after one season.

 Gorleston won the Norfolk & Suffolk League in 1920–21.
 They also entered a team into the East Anglian League again, although the reserves replaced them the following season.
 They were runners-up in the next three seasons, also winning the Norfolk Senior Cup in 1921–22 and 1922–23.
 In 1925–26 they did the double, winning the league and the Senior Cup.
 After finishing as runners-up in 1927–28 and 1928–29 and winning the Senior Cup again in 1927–28, they won the league for a third time in 1929–30.
 They were runners-up and Senior Cup winners in 1930–31, and went on to win four consecutive league titles between 1931–32 and 1934–35.
 They also won the East Anglian Cup in 1931–32 and the Senior Cup in 1932–33.

 In 1935 Gorleston were founder members of the Eastern Counties League.
 Their final trophy before World War II was the Senior Cup in 1937–38, beating local rivals Great Yarmouth Town 3–0.
 After the war, the club won the Senior Cup again in 1951.
-In 1951–52 the club reached the first round of the FA Cup for the first time, and were drawn against Leyton Orient.
+In 1951–52 the club reached the first round of the FA Cup for the first time and were drawn against Leyton Orient.
 After a 2–2 draw at Brisbane Road and a 0–0 draw at the Recreation Ground (at which the club's record attendance of 4,473 was set), a second replay was held at Arsenal's Highbury Stadium, resulting in a 5–4 win for Leyton Orient, with Gorleston having been 4–1 down at one point in the match.